low additional load

 Slab avalanche which does not glide from the ground like a ground avalanche.

 Change in temperature per unit distance of depth, expressed in °C/m.
-The temperature gradient is measured in the snowpack vertically from the ground to the surface, e.g. a “small” temperature gradient is 1°C per meter, a “large” temperature gradient is 25°C per meter.
+The temperature gradient is recorded in the snowpack vertically from the ground to the surface.
+It is determined as the difference between adjacent measurements.
+For example a “small” temperature gradient is 1 °C per meter, a “large” temperature gradient is 25 °C per meter.

 Re-deposition of snow occurring at a wind speed greater than about 4 m/sec for loose snow, and greater than 10 m/sec for denser snow.